Dialamasri/dialamasri.github.io/README.md

 ## Education
-- **Ph.D in International Development, University of Oxford**, Jan 2019 – June 2021
+- **Ph.D in International Development, University of Oxford**, 2019 – 2022

    *Rhodes Scholar (First from Lebanon)*